From Xojo Documentation

 - 2 Subversion

-- 3 Online File Systems
+- 3 Online and Network File Systems

 Git is currently the most popular source control system.
 Git is a distributed source control system which does not rely as heavily on a central repository for your source code, although you can certainly use it that way.

 You can control Git using the command-line tool.
 But there are plenty of easy-to-use graphical tools that work with Subversion, such as SourceTree and Tower.

 You can use Git completely on your local workstation, but there are also hosting companies that offer centralized Git services such as GitHub, BitBucket, GitLab, Beanstalk and Assembla.

 There are many Xojo-related open-source projects available on GitHub.
 Here is how you can make your own libraries and projects available on GitHub.